AminHajian/House-Price-Forecast/README.md

 ### predict House price by some Specifications like Area and number of rooms
-- by using Machine learning
+- using Machine learning
+- linear regression and non linear regression
+- multiple